sunnymodi21/inlog/README.md

-Inlog is a full-stack JavaScript open-source solution built on MEANJS, which provides a solid starting point for [MongoDB](http://www.mongodb.org/), [Node.js](http://www.nodejs.org/), [Express](http://expressjs.com/), and [AngularJS](http://angularjs.org/) based applications.
-The idea is to solve the common issues with connecting those frameworks, build a robust framework to support daily development needs, and help developers use better practices while working with popular JavaScript components.
+Inlog is a full-stack JavaScript open-source solution built on MEANJS.
+Inlog is a complete dashboard where you can create unlimited IOT devices and get insights for each device.

 ## Before You Begin
 Before you begin we recommend you read about the basic building blocks that assemble a Inlog application: